JohnLyu2/z3alpha/README.md

 Z3alpha synthesizes efficient Z3 strategies tailored to your problem set!
 See our IJCAI'24 paper [Layered and Staged Monte Carlo Tree Search for SMT Strategy Synthesis](https://arxiv.org/abs/2401.17159) for technical details.

 Our tool is built on top of Z3 SMT solver (https://github.com/Z3Prover/z3).
-We test our tool with Z3 4.12.2.
+The experiments in our IJCAI'24 paper are based on Z3 4.12.2.

 # Prerequisites